remix-run/remix/docs/guides/not-found.md

 }
 ```

-As you can probably tell, this mechanism isn't just limited to 404s.
+As you can probably tell, this mechanism isn't limited to 404s.
 You can throw any response from a loader or action to send your app down the catch boundary path.
 For more information, check out the [Catch Boundary][catch-boundary] docs.

 [catch-boundary]: ../api/conventions#catchboundary
 [errors]: errors